 An incomplete and unofficial list of Free Horses

-I created a list of all Free Horses and Wildlings and sorted them according to my personal categories of wilderness.
-All types of Free Horses can have domesticated representatives and the borders between feral and semi-feral or semi-feral and seasonal free are floating.
+I created a list of Free Horses and Wildlings and sorted them according to my personal categories of wilderness.
+All types of Free Horses can have domesticated representatives and the borders between feral and semi-feral or semi-feral and seasonal or partly free are floating and can change with local breeders and projects.

 Alberta Mountain Horse / Alberta Wildie